xRET2pwn/xret2pwn.github.io/_posts/2021-07-7-Windows_Defender_Bypass.md

 );
 ```

-I am going to use **CreateRemoteThread** to create a remote thread object that is connecting it to process and making it runnable.
+I am going to use **CreateRemoteThread** to create a thread that runs in the virtual address space of another process and optionally specify extended attributes.

 What is the difference between **CreateThread** and **CreateRemoteThread**?